urynb/Canvas_Quiz_Launcher/README.md

 COURSE_ID=

 Course ID should use the ID of the desired course.
 API token should use your access token.
-The attached config file has a course ID of a test course.

 ### Running
 python3 quiz_launcher.py